r-cz/r-cz-monorepo/SHADCN_MIGRATION.md

 - Reduced custom code maintenance
 - Modern animations and interactions
 - Better dark mode support
+- Enhanced user experience with more interactive components

 ## Summary of Changes Made

 1. Created a shadcn-ui package with proper structure and dependencies
-2. Added core shadcn/ui components (Button, Card, Dialog, DropdownMenu, Avatar, Separator)
+2. Added core shadcn/ui components:
+   - Button, Card, Dialog, DropdownMenu, Avatar, Separator
+   - Tabs, Accordion, Sheet, Tooltip
 3. Created wrapper components that maintain the same API as the original custom components
 4. Updated tailwind configuration to support shadcn/ui's design tokens
-5. Modified the main app to use shadcn/ui components
+5. Modified both apps to use shadcn/ui components
 6. Enhanced UI with improved interactions and accessibility

 ## Future Plans

-- Complete migration of the tools app
 - Create a unified design system documentation
 - Extend with more specialized components
 - Add animations and transitions
+- Consider creating a Storybook instance for component documentation